Furglitch/modorganizer2-nxm-collection-dl/README.md

-# modorganizer2-nexus-collection-downloader
+# MO2 Nexus Collection Downloader
-A plugin for MO2 to download collections from Nexus Mods
+A Mod Organizer 2 plugin that allows you to download Nexus Mods collections with ease.